renvins/serverpulse/README.md

     Still in the InfluxDB UI, go to the API Tokens section and generate a new token.
 Ensure this token has **Read** and **Write** permissions for the `metrics_db` bucket.
 Copy this token; you'll need it in the next step. **Treat this token like a password; do not share it publicly.**

 5.  **Update Configuration Files:**
-    You need to replace the placeholder `"my-token"` with the token you just generated in **two** files:
+    You need to configure both Grafana and the ServerPulse plugin:
-    * **Grafana Datasource Configuration:** Edit the file `infra/grafana/provisioning/datasources/influx.yml` at the line `token: my-token`.
+    * **Grafana Datasource Configuration:** Edit the file `infra/grafana/provisioning/datasources/influx.yml`.
+Replace `my-token` with the InfluxDB API token you generated. *(Restart Docker containers if they are already running: `docker compose down && docker compose up -d`)*.
-    * **Plugin Configuration:** Edit the file `plugin/src/main/resources/config.yml` **before building**, OR (recommended method for end-users) start the Minecraft server with the plugin installed once, then edit the `config.yml` file that will be created in your server's `plugins/ServerPulse/` folder.
-Replace `my-token` with your actual InfluxDB token.

-    *Note:* You might need to restart the Docker containers after modifying Grafana's provisioning file for the changes to take effect (`docker compose down && docker compose up -d` in the `infra` directory).
-If you modify the plugin's `config.yml` while the Minecraft server is running, you may need to restart the server or reload the plugin (if supported).
+    * **Plugin Configuration (`config.yml`):**
+        * **Location:** The primary configuration file for the plugin is `config.yml`.
+You can edit the template at `plugin/src/main/resources/config.yml` *before* building.
+However, the recommended method for users is to let the plugin generate the file on the first run in the server's `plugins/ServerPulse/` directory, then edit that generated file.
+        * **InfluxDB Token:** Replace `my-token` under `metrics.influxdb` with your InfluxDB API token.
+        * **Server Tag:** **Crucially, change the default `server: "bed1"` tag under `metrics.tags`** to reflect the actual name of your server (e.g., `server: "survival-1"`, `server: "lobby"`).
+This is essential for distinguishing metrics if you monitor multiple servers.
+        * **Custom Tags:** You can add **additional custom tags** under `metrics.tags` as key-value pairs (e.g., `region: "eu"`, `network: "main"`).
+These tags will be attached to every metric sent to InfluxDB and can be used for filtering and grouping in Grafana.
+Example:
+            ```yaml
+            metrics:
+              # ... other settings ...
+              influxdb:
+                # ... url, org, bucket ...
+                token: your-influxdb-api-token-here
+              tags:
+                server: "your-server-name" # Change this!
+                environment: "production"   # Example custom tag
+                proxy: "velocity-1"       # Example custom tag
+            ```
+        *(Restart your Minecraft server or reload the plugin after editing `config.yml` for changes to take effect).*

 ### 2. Build and Install the Plugin